CS-LNU-Learning-Objects/exercise-memory-game/README.md

 ### To try out to learn even more
  * Do you want to use types for the game or just use a function create game boards?
  * Can you solve the assignment by setting only one click-eventlistener per memory game?
+ * Why not try to use Custom Elements in the exercise?

 ### Extending the game
  * Two players and a bigger board?
 Each player gets a pile of matched pairs.
 The largest pile in the end wins.